mybigday/whisper.rn/README.md

 The `.mlmodelc` model files is load depend on the ggml model file path.
 For example, if your ggml model path is `ggml-tiny.en.bin`, the Core ML model path will be `ggml-tiny.en-encoder.mlmodelc`.
 Please note that the ggml model is still needed as decoder or encoder fallback.

-Currently there is no official way to get the Core ML models by URL, you will need to convert Core ML models by yourself.
-Please see [Core ML Support](https://github.com/ggerganov/whisper.cpp#core-ml-support) of whisper.cpp for more details.
+The Core ML models are hosted here: https://huggingface.co/ggerganov/whisper.cpp/tree/main

+If you want to download model at runtime, during the host file is archive, you will need to unzip the file to get the `.mlmodelc` directory, you can use library like [react-native-zip-archive](https://github.com/mockingbot/react-native-zip-archive), or host those individual files to download yourself.

-During the `.mlmodelc` is a directory, you will need to download 5 files (3 required):
+The `.mlmodelc` is a directory, usually it includes 5 files (3 required):

 ```json5
 [